Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Conclusions and perspectives

 Inspired by the novel formulation of LW dynamics proposed by Fedotov and collaborators \cite{FTZ15,Fed16}, in this article we explored the connection between LWs and PK processes by showing that the latter models can be understood as a particular case of the former ones.
 Clarifying the relation between these two dynamics, by including Wiener processes as a special case, yielded our first main result.
 This is represented in Fig.~\ref{fig:stokin} by the first three inner circles.
 In turn, this observation suggested the most natural stochastic differential equations describing LW path dynamics, Eqs.~(\ref{eq:apk1}) and (\ref{eq:apk2}), which are obtained from suitably generalising the formalism of PK processes.
-This formulation neatly results from the definition of a LW process and, in this sense, greatly differs from other phenomenological models published in the literature that rely on subordination techniques \cite{Eule2012,Wang2019} or fractional derivatives \cite{Magdziarz2012}, whose physical interpretation is often hidden by the mathematical technicalities.
+This formulation neatly results from the definition of a LW process and, in this sense, greatly differs from other phenomenological models published in the literature that rely on subordination techniques \cite{Eule2012,Wang2019} or fractional derivatives \cite{Magdziarz2012}, as the statistical characterization involves first-order evolution equations in time and space, whose mathematical structure resembles the linear Boltzmann equation \cite{cercignani}.
+Owing to this analogy and to the analogy between the evolution equations for the partial densities and the mathematics of radiative transfer \cite{chandrasekhar}, the {mathematical approaches} developed in these two fields can be consistently transferred to the study of EPK processes \cite{cercignani,chandrasekhar}.
 With a reverse-engineering approach, we then used the cross-link between these processes to formulate a very general theoretical framework for stochastic models with finite propagation speed, which we called EPK theory.
 This theory contains LWs as a special case, as is depicted again in Fig.~\ref{fig:stokin} by the fourth most outer circle.
 This is our second main result.